SeattleCentral/WEB150/README.md

 #### WEB 150: INTRO TO JAVASCRIPT
 #### Item No: 3236
-#### Section: 01
+#### Section: HY
 #### Seattle Central College

 ## Course Information

 * Credits: 5.0
-* Quarter: Summer 2018
+* Quarter: Summer 2019
 * Location: BE 3173
 * Days: MW
-* Time: 4:00pm - 6:50pm
+* Time: 4:00pm - 6:30pm
-* Dates: 06/25/2018 - 08/17/2018
+* Dates: 06/24/2019 - 08/16/2019
 * Instructor: Joshua Wedekind
 * Office: BE 3175 C. Call/text to verify my current location. [(206) 930-2645](tel:+12069302645)
-* Office Hours:  MW 7:00pm - 8:00pm
+* Office Hours:  MW 6:45pm - 7:30pm
 * E-Mail: [joshua.wedekind@seattlecolleges.edu](mailto:joshua.wedekind@seattlecolleges.edu)
 * Website: [https://github.com/SeattleCentral/WEB150](https://github.com/SeattleCentral/WEB150)
 * Github: [halfnibble](https://github.com/halfnibble)

 ## Course Description

 Examines computer programming theory and basics with the use of the JavaScript programming language.
-Uses a hands-on approach to building interactive websites with JavaScript and demonstrates how to simplify the web development process with the use of jQuery.
+Uses a hands-on approach to building interactive websites with JavaScript and demonstrates how to simplify the web development process with the use of jQuery and other JavaScript libraries.
 Studies several popular web techniques.
 Prereq: WEB 110 with a grade of 2.0 or higher or permission.

 **Prerequisites:** WEB 110 with a grade of 2.0 or higher or permission.